stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 series of horrible yelps; in conjunction with which there came again that sound of blind, futile scrambling and slippery thumping.
-The explorer trembled, unwilling even to imagine what noxious thing might be lurking in that abyss, but in a moment mustered up the courage to peer over the rough-hewn brink; lying at full length and holding the torch downward at arm&rsquo;s length to see what might lie below.
+The explorer trembled, unwilling even to imagine what noxious thing might be lurking in that abyss, but in a moment mustered up the courage to peer over the rough-hewn brink; lying at full length and holding the torch downward at arm's length to see what might lie below.
 For a second he could distinguish nothing but the slimy, moss-grown brick walls sinking illimitably into that half-tangible miasma of murk and foulness and anguished frenzy;
 and then he saw that something dark was leaping clumsily and frantically up and down at the bottom